Dellai-V/Binance-Robot-Wallet/README.md

 - Press the "Add / Edit Asset" button (*4) to add or edit an asset (*2) with the split (*3) consideration you wish to have.
 The assets used will be listed in the list (*1), to remove them just select them in the list and click on the "Remove" button (*5).

-> For correct operation, when adding a new asset, it must have the corresponding market with all the other currencies, otherwise the bot will not make a correct forecast.
+> The bot can emulate a market, marking it with the abbreviation "emu". this type of market does not really exist, but is created for proper analysis.

 - To save the changes click on "Save".
 The configurations are saved in the "Binance.exe.config" file in the xml format.